airmeter-io/website/build-esp32-assembly-breadboard.markdown

       name: Breadboard Assembly Instructions
 ---

-There are three designs described here, use the one for the CO2 sensor being used.
-One important difference between sensors is 3.3V and 5V it is essential that the right design is chosen.
+There are three designs described here for different types of CO2 sensor.

-For ease of understanding the builds are explained as if they are built on a breadboard.
+For illustrative purposes the builds are explained as if they are built on a breadboard.
 As long as the components are connected in same manner a PCB, directly soldered wires or any other reliable electric connection can be used.
 Breadboards ARE NOT recommended for devices which see active use.

 All three designs utilise a power rail (+/-) for 3.3V power distribution and another power rail (if using a breadboard) as an I2C bus.